1585 Broadway: Site

 1585 Broadway is on the western side of Broadway, between 47th Street to the south and 48th Street to the north.
-It is at the northwest corner of Times Square in the Theater District of Midtown Manhattan in New York City.
-The trapezoidal land lot covers 50,657 ft2, with a frontage of 206 ft on 47th Street and a depth of 277.87 ft.
+It is at the northwest corner of Times Square in the Theater District of Midtown Manhattan in New York City, New York, U.S. The trapezoidal land lot covers 50,657 ft2, with a frontage of 206 ft on 47th Street and a depth of 277.87 ft.
 The southeastern end of the building faces Duffy Square.

 The surrounding area is part of Manhattan's Theater District and contains many Broadway theatres.
 The Morgan Stanley Building shares the block with the Ethel Barrymore Theatre and Samuel J. Friedman Theatre on 47th Street and the Longacre Theatre on 48th Street.
 Across 48th Street are the Eugene O'Neill Theatre and Walter Kerr Theatre to the northwest and the Crowne Plaza Times Square Manhattan to the north.
 To the east across Times Square are 20 Times Square, TSX Broadway, the Palace and Embassy Theatres, and the I. Miller Building.
 In addition, the Hotel Edison and Lunt-Fontanne Theatre are to the south, and the Brooks Atkinson Theatre and Paramount Hotel are to the southwest.
 The site had contained two six-story buildings before 1986: the Strand Theatre, a movie house, as well as Leighton's Haberdashers and Clothiers, which had operated on Broadway for 67 years.